 The three-fish special comprises portions of three different fishes, each one cooked differently.
 This is served with a bowl of salad and chips.
 The idea is interesting, but the fish flavours are a little bland for our liking.
 The chips however are excellent.

 No. 7 is a serious seafood restaurant and prices are on the high side.
-The only thing that makes us hesitate about coming back to this place is the restaurant manager who is a little uptight in his execution and he does not appear to appreciate being asked about the restaurant’s cooking styles.What are your thoughts on the subject?
+The only thing that makes us hesitate about coming back to this place is the restaurant manager who is a little uptight in his execution and he does not appear to appreciate being asked about the restaurant’s cooking styles.Anyone else have feelings about this?